Parametric inference for hypoelliptic ergodic diffusions with full observations: Models and assumptions

+Further, we introduce a rather restrictive assumption, which is required for the study of the consistency and asymptotic normality of the estimator for the parameters of the rough variable. \begin{itemize} \item[\textbf{A5}] The fuction $a_1(Z_t; \theta^{(1)})$ can be represented in the following form:

+where $g(x)$ is a vector-valued function of the same dimension as vector $\theta^{(1)}$, $f(z)$ is a continuous function.
+Functions $f(z)$ and $g(x)$ are such that the assumptions (A1)-(A4) hold everywhere. \end{itemize} The full force of the last assumption will be explained in Section \ref{subsection:contrast_estimator}, when the estimator is introduced.
+Representation \eqref{eq:assumption_h1} implies that the derivative $\partial_y a_1$ does not depend on the parameter $\theta^{(1)}$.
+It will be shown in Section \ref{Section_discrete_model} that the marginal variance of variable $X$ depends on $\partial_y a_1$.
+However, condition (A5) ensures that $\theta^{(1)}$ appears only in the drift, which simplifies the analysis.
+We note however that in practice the estimator shows good results even when $(A5)$ does not hold, as it will be shown in the simulation study.

-Assumption (A1) ensures that the weak H\"ormander condition is satisfied, thus the system is hypoelliptic in the sense of stochastic calculus of variations \citep{Nualart2006a, malliavin}.
-In order to prove it we first write the coefficients of system \eqref{Sys_Ext} as two vector fields, converting \eqref{Sys_Ext} from It{\^o} to the Stratonovich form:
+Assumption (A1) ensures that the system is hypoelliptic in the sense of the stochastic calculus of variations \citep{Nualart2006a,Malliavin2006}.
+In order to prove it we first write the coefficients of the system \eqref{eq:system_vector} as two vector fields, converting \eqref{eq:system_vector} from the It{\^o} to the Stratonovich form:

 Then their Lie bracket is equal to